webersab/relationExtractionPipeline/README.txt

 The pipeline expects data in JSON format, with one JSON object per article.

-For the extraction of binary relations we have used a collection of German news articles crawled from the web by the Machine Tranlsation group at Edinburgh University, during the period 2008-2017.
+For the extraction of binary relations we have used a collection of German news articles crawled from the web by the Machine Translation group at Edinburgh University, during the period 2008-2017.
 From this collection we have formatted a corpus following that used in the (English) Newsspike corpus [1].
 This is the same format expected as input to the English pipeline developed by Javad Hosseini [0].

 The JSON object for each article in the German news corpus contains the following fields:
 * date - date and time that the article was crawled